-Server IP address of the server for the Kerberos authentication method (Active Directory example) Port Port used by the server.
+Server IP address of the server for the Kerberos authentication method ( Active Directory for example) Port Port used by the server.
 By default, the port 88 / UDP named Kerberos_udp is selected.

+Backup server

-Backup server Backup IP address of the Active Directory server for the Kerberos authentication method Backup server Backup IP address of the Active Directory server for the Kerberos authentication Server IP address of the server for the Kerberos authentication method (Active Directory fo example) Server Backup IP address of the Active Directory server for the Kerberos authentication Port - · · · · · · · · · · · · · · · · · · · Buckap in address of the flexive birectory server for the herberos address determined Backup server Server · the port 88 / UDP named Kerberos udp is selected.
+Server Backup IP address of the Active Directory server for the Kerberos authentication method Port Port used by the backup server if the main server is no longer available.
+By default, the port 88 / UDP named Kerberos_udp is selected.